jeffro256/carrot/release/carrot_0.1.md

 #### 7.2.2 View tags

 The view tag `vt` is the first 3 bytes of a hash of the ECDH exchange with the view key.
 This view tag is used to fail quickly in the scan process for enotes not intended for the current wallet.
-The bitsize of 24 was chosen as the fixed size because of Jamtis requirements.
+The bit size of 24 was chosen as the fixed size because of Jamtis requirements.

 #### 7.2.3 Amount commitment